ArchieK9/alx_html_css/README.md

 ---

-# CSS Basic Layout and Styling Project
+## Basic Layout and Styling Project

 This project is part of the **ALX Frontend** curriculum.
 The goal is to apply fundamental CSS concepts, including Flexbox layout and basic styling.